Chris Brown: 20232025: 11:11 and Breezy Bowl XX

+In June 2023, Brown released "Summer Too Hot", the lead single of his eleventh album.
+The song was nominated at the 66th Annual Grammy Awards for Best R&B Performance.
+Brown announced that his next album would be titled 11:11, revealing the album's concept being connected to the numerological belief of the same name.
+On October 20, 2023, Brown released the Afrobeats song "Sensational" featuring Nigerian artists Lojay and Davido, as 11:11s second single.
+"Sensational" eventually peaked at #1 on both Urban and Rhythmic radio, as well as on Billboard Mainstream R&B/Hip-Hop Airplay Chart, and was nominated for a Grammy Award for Best African Music Performance.
+On November 7, 2023, Brown released the single "Nightmares" featuring Byron Messia.

+Brown performing at Jamaica National Stadium in 2023.

 11:11 was released on November 10, 2023.
 The album marks Brown's third double album, with its two sides containing 11 tracks each.
 The album's musical style mixes R&B, pop music, Afrobeats and dancehall.
 Reviewing 11:11, Kayla Sandiford of Renowned for Sound stated that on the record "Brown does well to demonstrate his dynamic vocal quality".
 In the US, 11:11 debuted at number nine on the US Billboard 200, making it his 12th consecutive top-ten album in the country.
-11:11 marks the lowest debut for a Chris Brown's solo studio album on the US Billboard 200, surpassing Graffiti (2009) which debuted at number seven on the chart.